cnr-isti-vclab/PyMeshLab/README.md

 ```
 .\install\windows\build_pymeshlab.ps1
 ```
-these script will place the pymeshlabserver module inside the `pymeshlab` folder of this repository.
+these script will place the meshlab module inside the `pymeshlab` folder of this repository.

 For more details, please take a look at the [Github Actions Workflows](https://github.com/cnr-isti-vclab/PyMeshLab/tree/master/.github/workflows) that build and run tests automatically in all the platforms.
 ...